belle2/basf2/analysis/doc/OfflineReweighting.rst

 hence a data/MC corrections are necessary.
 The data/MC tables can be applied online, i.e. during basf2 processing, or offline, on the resulting analysis ntuples.
 These data/MC corrections depend on particle properties, so they are typically provided in bins of kinematics, channel IDs or other properties.
-The `Reweighter <pidvar.Reweighter>` class can add the data/MC corrections to the ntuples according to the defined binning and it can simplify the uncertainty propagation.
+The `Reweighter <sysvar.Reweighter>` class can add the data/MC corrections to the ntuples according to the defined binning and it can simplify the uncertainty propagation.

 Charged Particle Identification corrections